-I am a French New Yorker, and CS student at Columbia.
+I am a French New Yorker, and CS PhD candidate at Columbia.
 Among many other things, I like to build stuff, learn new programming languages, travel, and rock climb.
 I also love to read, on topics ranging from econ to history and biology.

 Data has become the principal asset of the Internet era.
 While this data offers

 unique opportunities to improve personal and business effectiveness, it also

 poses serious risks to users' privacy, and to organizations, by exposing